The UK Trade Mark application procedure

 We are able to provide detailed advice on requirements and procedures in individual countries throughout the world, and work closely with expert advisers in all jurisdictions.

 As well as the option of filing direct applications, there is an international registration scheme administered by the World Intellectual Property Office (WIPO) and referred to as the Madrid Protocol.
 An applicant must first have an application or registration in their home territory and then an international application is filed with WIPO.
-While this is not always the best option, it can be an efficient and cost-effective option when seeking international protection in several countries.
+While this is not always the best option, it can be an efficient and cost-effective option when seeking international protection in several or many countries.
 We provide an introduction to the Madrid Protocol here and a summary of the Madrid Protocol registration procedure here.